vingtetun/planula/README.md

 The 2 current maintainers are not officialy dedicated to this project, and even if they were, 2 persons is not enough.
 Futhermore, because of the will to reuse existing parts and make them independent adding new people and finding them specific tasks is easy and will be highly beneficial to the project.
 Also, with Firefox OS and most of its codebase beeing shifted to Tier-3, we would like to ensure some parts stay under maintenance and under the radar of the platform.
 Mostly the Browser API so far.
 We need support if we start providing patches against gecko.
 These patches would mostly be about:
- * supporting <html:iframe mozbrowser> rather than <xul:browser>,
+ * supporting &lt;html:iframe mozbrowsertgt; rather than &lt;xul:browser&gt;,
- * stop assuming the top level browser is browser.xul and access its Javascript internal (like gBrowser) and instead use WebExtension APIs to interact with the browser,
+ * stop assuming the top level browser is browser.xul and accessing its Javascript internal (like gBrowser) and instead use WebExtension APIs to interact with the browser,
  * maintain and enhance mozbrowser API.